 With massive meals to prepare, logs to burn, and guests to attend to, homeowners can take on a marked amount of risk throughout the holiday season.
-At this time of year, many San Diego home insurance companies see a considerable spike in claims.
+At this time of year, many San Diego home insurance agencies see a considerable spike in claims.
 Fortunately, there are several things you can do to prevent fires and other devastating events in your home while celebrating with family and friends.

 Practicing Good Home Maintenance

 Before a major influx of guests, make sure all home features are in top condition.
 Have your chimney cleaned and schedule a plumbing inspection.
 These efforts allow professionals to identify and resolve minor problems with these features before increased use causes them to worsen.
 Cleaning out your oven and replacing damaged burners and other stovetop components can additionally minimize the risk of fire and other cooking-related hazards.